Los Angeles Rams vs. Green Bay Packers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Packers stats and trends

-- Green Bay has nine wins against the spread in 11 games this season.
+- In Green Bay's 11 games this year, it has nine wins against the spread.

-- The Packers have been underdogs by 1 point or more three times this season and are 3-0 ATS in those matchups.
+- This year, the Packers have an against-the-spread record of 3-0 in their three games as an underdog of 1.5 points or more.

-- Green Bay's games this season have gone over the total in three out of 11 opportunities (27.3%).
+- Green Bay has hit the over in 27.3% of its opportunities this season (three times in 11 games with a set point total).

-- Green Bay is 7-1 against the spread and 7-1 overall when the team scores more than 22.7 points.
+- Green Bay is 7-1 against the spread and 7-1 overall in games when it scores more than 22.7 points.

-- The Packers have turned the ball over nine times, five fewer times than the Rams have forced turnovers (14).
+- This season the Packers have nine turnovers, five fewer than the Rams have takeaways (14).

 Home and road insights

-- At home this year, Green Bay is 4-0 overall and 4-0 against the spread.
+- Green Bay is 4-0 against the spread, and 4-0 overall, at home this year.

-- Green Bay has gone over the total once in four home games this season.
+- This season, in four home games, Green Bay has hit the over once.

-- The average point total in Packers home games this season is 48.3 points, 1.3 more than this matchup's over/under (47).
+- The average point total in Packers home games this season is 48.3 points, 1.3 more than this outing's over/under (47).

-- Away from home, Los Angeles has two wins against the spread and is 4-1 overall.
+- Los Angeles is 4-1 overall, with two wins against the spread, away from home.

-- The Rams have two wins ATS (2-3) as 1-point favorites or more on the road.
+- The Rams have two wins ATS (2-3) as 1.5-point favorites or more on the road.

-- In five road games this season, Los Angeles has gone over the total twice.
+- This season, in five road games, Los Angeles has gone over the total twice.

 Powered by Data Skrive.